 She thinks of aging as a condition that we can remedy, especially through the use of innovative technology.
 Examples include nanotechnology (to remove waste) and stem cell therapy (to replace damaged cells).

-Business-side of living longer
+The business of living longer

 Other examples include companies such as Human Longevity Inc. and Alkahest [links at the bottom].
 Human Longevity was founded by, among others, Peter Diamandis and Graig Venter (one of the first researchers to map out the human genome).
 Alkahest focuses on developing technologies to halt anti-aging processes, by using blood.